 Water, plumbing and bathroom fittings

-Repair Category 1

-Notes No significant defects were noted.
+Repair Category 1 Notes No significant defects were noted other than wear and tear.
 Ongoing checks should be made to plumbing fitments and sealants.
 Failure of seals can result in dampness and decay to adjoining/underlying areas.